Being kind and compassionate benefits the heart

 “The Heart is the vital centre, it symbolises the self, the spiritual sun in man.
 This centre is transcendent to man.
 That by which this transcendent centre will make itself known to man, the soul or ray emanating from the sun” according to ancient texts of the Chinese masters.

-The Heart is vulnerable to emotional excess
+The Heart is vulnerable to emotional excesses

 In fact, emotions systematically call upon the Liver and the Heart.
 The Hun (entity or consciousness of the Liver) is the shield of the organism, it governs through the Liver the decongestion and the drainage.
 It is thus in the front line to receive external disturbing emotions.
 Through its drainage function, it is there to facilitate the elimination of disordered feelings.
 Indeed, emotions are a form of refined Qi.
 As Qi and Blood are interdependent, if Heart Blood is sufficient, mental activity will be sharp and clear.
 If the Blood of the Liver is abundant, then the Shen will be calm.